Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: Introduction

 Theorem \ref{thm:verlindeIntro} is proved using an explicit surgery presentation of trivial circle fibrations and the representation theoretic results of Section \ref{sec:relModgloo}.
 The strategy of proof is similar to its counterpart for topological quantum field theories arising from the unrolled quantum group $\Uqsl$ \cite{BCGP}.
-In the body of the paper we allow $\CS$ to carry marked points.
-To obtain a more detailed understanding of $\TQFT_{\cat}(\CS)$, we first prove in Theorems \ref{thm:genusgStateSpaceArb} and \ref{thm:genusgStateSpaceROU} that, in the present class of examples and assumed genericity of $\coh$, the general spanning set of $\TQFT_{\cat}(\CS)$ constructed in Theorem \ref{thm:finDimTQFTIntro} can be reduced to a much smaller set.
+In the body of the paper we allow $\CS$ to carry marked points, in which case $\TQFT_{\catq}(\CS \times S^1_{(\p \beta,\p b)})$ depends also on $\p b$.

+To obtain a more detailed understanding of $\TQFT_{\cat}(\CS)$, we first prove in Theorems \ref{thm:genusgStateSpaceArb} and \ref{thm:genusgStateSpaceROU} that, in the present class of examples and under the assumed genericity of $\coh$, the general spanning set of $\TQFT_{\cat}(\CS)$ constructed in Theorem \ref{thm:finDimTQFTIntro} can be reduced to a much smaller set.
 Theorems \ref{thm:genusgStateSpaceArb} and \ref{thm:genusgStateSpaceROU} can be seen as vanishing results, asserting that $\TQFT_{\cat}(\CS)$ is concentrated in a restricted set of $\Zt$-degrees.
 Using these results, we prove that

 Together with Theorem \ref{thm:verlindeIntro}, this leads to the following explicit description of state spaces of generic surfaces.

 \begin{thm}[{Corollaries \ref{cor:stateBasisArb} and \ref{cor:stateBasisROU}}] Let $\CS$ be a decorated connected surface of genus $g \geq 1$ without marked points and with generic cohomology class.
 Then $\TQFT_{\catq,-k}(\CS)$ is trivial unless $k=(0,d, \p d)$ for some $d \in [-(g-1),g-1] \cap r\Z$, in which case it is of dimension $r^{2g}{2g-2 \choose g-1-\vert d \vert}$.
 In particular, the total dimension of $\TQFT_{\catq}(\CS)$ is